CodeChica/plus-plus/labs/python/README.md

 If you've read the [JavaScript guide](https://codechica.ca/guides/javascript.html), you'll have heard of functions and variables.
 Python is a different language, but the idea of functions and variables is the same.
 We'll be using those ideas here.

+Try and answer the questions below to make sure you understand what this code is doing.

-This code defines a function.
+**Question 1:** This code defines a function.
 What is its name?

 <details>
 <summary>Open this for the answer</summary>